JanHerca/urantiapedia/output/wikijs/article/Joshua_J_Wilson/Adoration_of_the_Mother.md

 <p class="v-card v-sheet theme--light grey lighten-3 px-2">© 2020 Joshua Wilson<br>© 2020 Elianne Obadia, for the edition<br>© 2020 The Urantia Book Fellowship</p>

-EVERYONE has a birth mother.
+Everyone has a birth mother.
 And, to foster greater love within the family circle, much can be gained from discovering and knowing the _divine feminine_.

 The truth of motherhood begins all the way from the Trinity in Paradise, and continues to God the Mother, the Supreme Being. [[UB 117:6.8](/en/The_Urantia_Book/117#p6_8)] " _All soul- evolving humans are literally the evolutionary sons of God the Father and God the Mother, the Supreme Being._ " This truth is further revealed in the person of our Universe Mother residing at the center of our local universe, and extends to us creatures—parental procreators— and then on to more children.